 MicroLoan offers a long term solution to helping those living in poverty.
-Here we answer some FAQs regarding how we operate.
+Here we answer some FAQs about how we operate

 What is Microfinance?

-Microfinance is a type of banking that provides financial services to low income individuals, or people/groups of people who would otherwise have no access to finance.
+Microfinance is a type of banking that provides financial services to low income individuals or groups of people who would otherwise have no access to finance.

-Microfinance includes the full provision of training and support from microfinance institutions (MFIs,) which is usually why repayment rates are so high.
-Typically, many commercial microfinance institutions (MFIs) only provide microcredit, the provision of loans (credit) to low income groups of individuals.
+Microfinance includes the full provision of training and support from microfinance institutions (MFIs).
+This is usually why repayment rates are so high.
+Typically, commercial MFIs only provide microcredit.
+This is the provision of loans (credit) to low income groups of individuals.
 What sets MicroLoan Foundation apart from commercial MFIs is our commitment to providing training and ongoing support to clients.

 Does microfinance actually work?

 If microfinance is paired with extensive training, support and responsible lending.
 The answer is yes.